 Bobby Tench’s career spans forty five years as an internationally respected vocalist, guitarist and sideman who has recorded and toured on both sides of the Atlantic.
 He is best known for his work with Jeff Beck, Hummingbird, Freddie King, Van Morrison, Humble Pie and Streetwalkers.

 He started his career as a founder member of The Gass, who appeared reguarly on the London and U.K club scene, often jamming with others including Eric Burdon and Jimi Hendrix.
 The band recorded singles for CBS and Parlophone before being signed to Polydor, by now know simply as Gass and recorded the album Juju (also released as Gass in the same year), which featured Fleetwood Mac guitarist Peter Green.
-Gass also featured on the original cast recording for Jack Good’s for the stage version of Catch My Soul and eventually morphed into Gonzalez with a percussive drive and latin influences.
+Gass also featured on the original cast recording for Jack Good’s stage version of Catch My Soul and eventually morphed into Gonzalez with a percussive drive and latin influences.

 After leaving Gass and the evolving Gonzalez he joined the Jeff Beck Group and recorded two albums including Rough and Ready, as well as touring with them.
 Jeff Beck included him in a later touring line-up, with bassist Tim Bogert and drummer Carmine Appice formerly of Vanilla Fudge.
 He recorded sessions with Ginger Baker credited as Bobby Gass, alongside Afro-rock pioneer Fela Ransome Kuti.
 During this period he recorded with Freddie King and Wailer Junior Marvin's band Hanson, also contributing to Linda Lewis's acclaimed album Fathoms Deep.